Brother (Boyzone album)

 Brother is the fourth studio album by Irish boy band Boyzone, released on 5 March 2010 in Ireland.
 It is the band's first studio album in 12 years since Where We Belong (1998).
-The album is named in memory of member Stephen Gately, who died in 2009 five months before its release.
-However, Gately's vocals did appear on the band's songs "Gave It All Away" and "Stronger", making it the final album to feature Gately's vocals, until the release of Boyzone's final album in 2018.
+The album is named in memory of member Stephen Gately, who died five months before its release.
+Gately's vocals appear on the tracks "Gave It All Away" and "Stronger".

-Upon its release, Brother received favorable reviews from most music critics.
+Upon its release, Brother received favorable reviews from music critics.
 The album debuted at number one in Ireland and the United Kingdom.
 As of October 2013, the album had sold 450,000 copies worldwide.

 Background

 It became their first studio album released in 12 years since their last album, Where We Belong released in 1998.
 This album is named in memory of member Stephen Gately, who died five months before its release.
 However, Gately's vocals did appear on the band's songs "Gave It All Away" and "Stronger", making it the final album to feature Gately's vocals and is released posthumously.
 Unlike their first three albums, none of the tracks were written or co-written by the group members.

 The album was recorded in 2009, and was released on 5 March 2010 in Republic of Ireland and was released on 8 March 2010 in the United Kingdom.
 The album contains the single "Gave It All Away", released as a tribute to Gately and also features his vocals on the song "Stronger".
 The record entered the UK Album Chart at number 1 on 14 March 2010, making it Boyzone's fourth consecutive studio album to reach number 1 in the UK.
 The album also reached the number 1 slot in Ireland, resulting in the same achievement for all four albums, cementing the band's reputation as being one of the most successful boyband/male groups of all time in the UK and Ireland.
 On 28 March 2010, the album reclaimed the top spot in the UK album charts after a week at number 3.
 On the same day, the single "Gave It All Away" climbed 19 places to number 10 on the UK singles chart.
 'Love Is a Hurricane' was the second and final single from 'Brother', and was released on 17 May.